smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 fd = open(path, O_RDWR);
 ```

-`%03d` because the directory names are zero padded, and `O_RDWR` because we will be writing to the device as much as reading from it.
+`%03d` because the directory names are zero padded, and `O_RDWR` because we will be reading from the device and writing to it.

 ## The kernel got there first